stoikokolev/SwiftyMate/README.md

 ## What is SwiftyMate?

-SwiftyMate a library that does all this tedious work of creating properties and methods that we write every time when we start a new project.
+SwiftyMate is a library that does all this tedious work of creating properties and methods that we write every time when we start a new project.

 ## Installation